Langerhans Cell Histiocytosis Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Langerhans Cell Histiocytosis (LCH)

-Langerhans cell histiocytosis (LCH) is a rare disease that begins in LCH cells (a type of dendritic cell which fights infection).
-Sometimes there are changes in LCH cells as they form.
-These changes may cause the LCH cells to grow and multiply quickly.
-This causes the LCH cells to build up in certain parts of the body, where they can damage tissue or form lesions.
+Langerhans cell histiocytosis (LCH) is a rare cancer that begins in LCH cells (a type of dendritic cell which fights infection).
+Sometimes there are mutations (changes) in LCH cells as they form.
+These include mutations of the BRAFgene.
+These changes may make the LCH cells grow and multiply quickly.
+This causes LCH cells to build up in certain parts of the body, where they can damage tissue or form lesions.

-LCH is not a disease of Langerhans cells that normally form in skin.
+LCH is not a disease of the Langerhans cells that normally occur in the skin.

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with childhood Langerhans cell histiocytosis.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
+Talk with your child's doctor about clinical trials that may be right for your child.
 General information about clinical trials is available from the NCI Web site.

-Family history and having a parent who was exposed to certain chemicals may increase the risk of LCH.
+Family history or having a parent who was exposed to certain chemicals may increase the risk of LCH.

 Anything that increases your risk of getting a disease is called a risk factor.
-Having a risk factor does not mean that you will get the disease; not having risk factors doesn't mean that you will not get the disease.
+Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
 Talk with your doctor if you think you may be at risk.
-Risk factors for LCH may include the following:
+Risk factors for LCH include the following: